Accueil >

 We are here to help you choose a care home or facility best suited to your needs.
 Do not hesitate to contact us on the following number: 0230 608 0055 or fill out this form.

-Self-funding care means you or your family pay for all care costs, offering greater flexibility in choosing care services.
+Self-funding care means you or your family pays for all care costs, offering greater flexibility in choosing care services.
 State-funded care, on the other hand, is provided by local authorities or the NHS, based on financial assessments and care needs, often with limited choices.

 Eligibility is determined through a means test.
 In England, individuals with savings below £23,250 may qualify for financial assistance.
 Care needs assessments are also conducted to determine the level of support required.